ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/term-finder.rst

+.. _termfinderalgo:

 Term Finder
 ******************

 The most basic algorithm, which uses regular expressions to identify terms.
 In addition, the algorithm will return section, negation, experiencer and temporality.
-Runs :ref:`context` and :ref:`sectiontagging`.
+Runs the :ref:`context` and
+:ref:`section tagging<sectiontagging>` algorithms.

 Provider Assertion
 ******************